scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/use_cases.rst

 Control algorithm tuning
 ------------------------

-The following example is a bit more creative and shows how powerful Scrutiny can be when developping embedded firmware.
+The following example is a bit more creative and shows how powerful Scrutiny can be when developing embedded firmware.

 It illustrates a scenario where a PI controller operates within a 10KHz control loop, demonstrating how the controller's response could be characterized automatically.